How to solve dog training problems as they arise

 If you don’t spend consistent time training your retriever, you may not even notice a problem until you are out hunting with a group of buddies and your dog decides to humble you like only he or she can do by outright breaking or refusing to pick up and deliver a bird.

 As an owner of a hunting dog, you need to be on guard against problems as they develop, and you must also become skilled at solving these problems as they arise.
 By noticing the small problems, you can take small steps to get your dog back on track.
-Don’t let them grow and become huge issues that will require months and months of training to fix.
+Instead of letting them grow and become huge issues that will require months and months of training to fix.

 Common hunting dog problems